gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The payload of the Stale Sender IDs Request MUST include a CBOR unsigned integer.
 This encodes the version number V of the most recent group keying material owned and installed by the requesting client, which is older than the latest, possibly just distributed, keying material with version number V'.

-The handler MUST respond with a 4.00 (Bad Request) response, if the request is not formatted correctly.
-Also, the handler MUST respond with a 4.00 (Bad Request) response, if the specified version number V is greater or equal than the version number V' associated to the latest keying material in the group, i.e., if V >= V'.
+The handler MUST reply with a 4.00 (Bad Request) error response, if the request is not formatted correctly.
+Also, the handler MUST respond with a 4.00 (Bad Request) error response, if the specified version number V is greater or equal than the version number V' associated to the latest keying material in the group, i.e., if V >= V'.

 Otherwise, the handler responds with a 2.05 (Content) Stale Sender IDs Response.
 The payload of the response is formatted as defined below, where SKEW = (V' - V + 1).